kaylazy/VisageVerify/README.md

 v2.0 (WIP):

     Refactored Code
+    Fast Scan Feature (stop scanning reference images if a specified match percentage value or greater is already found)

     TO-DO:
-     Fast Scan Feature (stop scanning reference images if a specific match percentage is already found) Auto Delete Feature (automatically delete compared images that do not meet specific match percentage) Skip Feature (do not display images that do not meet a specific match percentage) Installable Executable
+     Auto Delete Feature (automatically delete compared images that do not meet specific match percentage) Skip Feature (do not display images that do not meet a specific match percentage) Installable Executable